marquez2002/marquez2002/README.md

 </picture>

 ## 👨‍💻 | ABOUT ME
- - Third-year student in the computer engineering degree at UCO.
+ - Fourth-year student studying computer engineering with a software specialty at the UCO.

  ## 👨‍💻 | SOME TECHNOLOGIES I USE
 <picture>